 4. Create your own space

 If possible, find a space in your home where you can be alone and dedicate time to yourself.
 It doesn’t need to be big, but it should be somewhere that others won’t disturb you.

-4 stress management techniques at work
+4 stress management techniques for work

 And because it can affect your work performance and other areas of your life, reducing stress at work is more important than ever.
 You can use these four stress management techniques at work:

 Knowing your job expectations is fundamental for fulfilling your role at work.